Recovery Check-In and Group Therapy for Alumni

-Fending off a relapse requires understanding that a lapse, while still a setback, does not mean that all of your hard work has been wasted, and if you return to your strategy, you can eventually diminish your cravings and learn to cope without them.
+- Viewing relapse as an opportunity for improvement: Fending off a relapse requires understanding that a lapse, while still a setback, does not mean that all of your hard work has been wasted and if you return to your strategy, you can eventually diminish your cravings and learn to cope without them.

-Developing strong coping mechanisms is important to handling and reducing your cravings, and there are many ways in which to build positive skills that can help you overcome cravings.
+- Developing strong coping mechanisms: This is important to handling and reducing your cravings and there are many ways in which to build positive skills that can help you overcome cravings.
 These coping skills might include meditation, finding new outlets for your energy, recognizing risky behaviors, learning techniques for handling emotional stress and practicing your reactions to possible situations.

 Finding Good Support Systems

 Many people believe they must endure recovery by themselves and that the only way to be truly successful in recovery is to make their own way.
 Asking for help may even feel like a failure.
 This mentality can be as destructive as the substance abuse it is attempting to overcome.
 There should be no shame in asking for help when attempting to recover from addiction.

 Developing strong support groups can help you maintain your recovery strategy and combat the temptation of relapse.
 There are a variety of avenues you can pursue in order to build a strong support structure.
 Just as your internal coping mechanisms are vital, so also is developing a community of people around you who can be there with you through the good and bad times.

 - Family and friends: Family and friends are often a good source of encouragement and stability.
 As people who care about your well-being, they can be there to assist you when no one else can.
 Your treatment facility may also offer support programs that utilize the skill and dedication of their therapists to help you build more coping skills.